 You will then arrive in Reykjavik, where the night is yours.
 You could head out for dinner, check out the glowing streets against a winter backdrop, or if conditions are good, you could go for a walk with your eyes towards the sky in a hunt for the Northern Lights.

 Today is all about exploring the many wonders of the city of Reykjavik.

-Although it is a smaller city when compared to other national capitals, Reykjavik is known for being a hub of activity.
-The city is thriving with art, culture, cuisine and history; and today is the perfect day to try to take as much of it in as possible.
+Although it is a smaller city compared to other national capitals, Reykjavik is known for being a hub of activity.
+The city is thriving with art, culture, cuisine, and history, and today is the perfect day to try to take as much of it as possible.

-This landmark in the centre of the city towers over Reykjavik at 74.5 metres.
+This landmark in the center of the city towers over Reykjavik at 244 ft (74.5 meters).
 For a small fee, you can take an elevator ride to the top and get a 360-degree view of the world’s most northern capital.

 If cuisine is what sparks joy for you, you could eat your way around the city.
 Reykjavik is home to a fantastic fusion of local and foreign dining to suit every budget.
 During the colder months, this is also the best chance to hang with the locals.

 You could choose to visit the famous Blue Lagoon Spa.
 Situated on the Reykjanes peninsula, this world-class facility harnesses the power of geothermally heated water and turns it into one of the most relaxing experiences in the world.